programmfabrik/fylr-install/docker/README.md

 sysctl -p /etc/sysctl.d/99-memory_for_elasticearch.conf
 ```

-The following commands assume a Debian or Ubuntu server as an example.
+The following commands assume a Debian or Ubuntu server as an example and a bash shell.

 ## Installation